GunnerUjjwol/withsecure-homework/README.md

   - Fulfillment note - An UUID is created by leveraging the uuid library.
 - each event must have an identifier of the source device (`device_id`)
 - each event must have a timestamp when it was processed (backend side time in UTC)
-- submissions are validated and invalid or broken submissions are dropped #TODO
+- submissions are validated and invalid or broken submissions are dropped
   - Fulfillment note - validate_submission(submission_data) looks after the validation of the submission.
-- must guarantee no data loss (for valid data), i.e. submissions must not be deleted before all events are succesfully published #TODO
+- must guarantee no data loss (for valid data), i.e. submissions must not be deleted before all events are succesfully published
-- must guarantee ordering of events in the context of a single submission #TODO
+- must guarantee ordering of events in the context of a single submission
   - Fulfillment note - To ensure ordering of events in the context of a single submission, "submission_id" is used as the PartitionKey while putting events to the Kinesis Stream.
 This will ensure that all the events belonging to the same submission are sent to the same shard in the Kinesis stream, preserving their order of arrival.
 - the number of messages read from SQS with a single request must be configurable
 - the visibility timeout of read SQS messages must be configurable